Loyens & Loeff publications

 Transfer pricing mismatch rules

 The Dutch Ministry of Finance recently proposed legislation to eliminate double non-taxation through transfer pricing mismatches.
 Under the proposal, a transfer pricing correction based on the arm’s length principle will be rejected if the taxpayer is not able to prove that a corresponding adjustment is made at the level of the foreign counterparty.
 Examples are corrections of interest expenses or income, but these rules will also impact situations where assets are acquired from or disposed of towards affiliated entities.
-To read our detailed update, click here
+To read this update, click here.

 Timing: the intended entry into force of these rules is 1 January 2022.